 Residual risk also known as inherent risk is the amount of risk that still pertains after all the risks have been calculated, to put it in simple words this is the risk that is not eliminated by the management at first and the exposure that remains after all the known risks have been eliminated or factored in.

 Residual risk is the amount of risk that remains in the process after all the risks have been calculated, accounted, and hedged.
 During an investment or a business process, there are a lot of risks involved, and the entity takes into consideration all such risks.
 It counters factors in or eliminates all the known risks of the process.
 The risks that remain in the process may be due to unknown factors or such risks due to known factors that cannot be hedged or countered; such risks are called residual risks.

 Simply put, the danger to a business that remains after all the identified risks have been eliminated or mitigated through the Company’s efforts or internal and risk controls.

 Formula to Calculate Residual Risk

 The general formula to calculate residual risk is:

 In the above residual risk formula

-- Impact of risk controls is the amount of risk eliminated, mitigated or hedged by taking internal or external risk controls.
+- The impact of risk controls is the amount of risk eliminated, mitigated, or hedged by taking internal or external risk controls.

-Let us look at residual risk example so that we can find out what the residual risk could be for an organisation (in terms of potential loss).
-Consider, the firm which has recently taken up a new project.
+Let us look at residual risk examples so that we can find out what the residual risk could be for an organization (in terms of potential loss).
+Consider the firm which has recently taken up a new project.